A Littlewood-type identity for Robbins polynomials

 Every triangular array $A=(a_{i,j})_{1 \le i < j \le 2n}$ is the upper triangular part of a uniquely determined $2n \times 2n$ skew-symmetric matrix $M$, which we call the \emph{skew-symmetric completion} of $A$.
 A matrix $M=(m_{i,j})_{1 \le i , j \le 2n}$ is skew-symmetric if $m_{i,j} = - m_{j,i}$ for all $1 \le i,j \le 2n$; in particular, all diagonal entries are $0$.
 It is well known that $\pf(A)^2=\det(M)$.
 On that account, we will repeatedly change perspectives when dealing with Pfaffians as we will consider either the triangular array or the skew-symmetric matrix that underlies the Pfaffian.

-We recall the main methods for manipulating Pfaffians used in the present paper: \begin{itemize} \item Regarding elementary row or column operations on the underlying matrix, the Pfaffian stays invariant if we perform corresponding row and column operations at the same time.
-Thus, the resulting matrix remains skew-symmetric. \item Expanding the Pfaffian along the last column yields
+We recall the main methods for manipulating Pfaffians used in the present paper: \begin{itemize} \item Regarding elementary row or column operations on the underlying matrix, we perform corresponding row and column operations at the same time.
+Thus, the resulting matrix remains skew-symmetric.
+In particular, simultaneously swapping corresponding rows and columns multiplies the Pfaffian by $-1$. \item Expanding the Pfaffian along the last column yields